braun01/cs50_web_2025/README.md

 Activities and their solutions for Athena Braun's 2025 CSCI 33-a Section.

+## Section 2: Django

+Example solution can be found in the `section2/` directory.
+Slides from section can be found [here](https://docs.google.com/presentation/d/1bmAfoRCbruUtq9lxbmf27HV47h2OxgxS0T_EcDbsxx0/edit?usp=sharing).

+### Goal

+Make a Django project with one sub app that displays your age on one page, and gets your age on another via a form.

+To make a new Django project, run `django-admin startproject PROJECT_NAME` in the appropriate directory.

+To make a new app, run `python manage.py startapp APP_NAME`.

+To start your project, run `python manage.py runserver`.

+**Note:** You might have to install the `dateutil` Python module.

 ## Section 1: HTML, CSS + SASS, Python & Git

 Covers Lectures 0, 1, and 2